ztkent/moki/README.md

 ```

 #### API Provider
-By default the assistant will use the Anyscale API.
-To use OpenAI, run the assistant with a flag.
+By default the assistant will use OpenAI.
+To use Anyscale, run the assistant with a flag.

 ```bash
 bashgpt -llm=openai